Beyond Retro

-Beyond Retro is a vintage clothing retailer with shops in the UK and Sweden.
+Beyond Retro is a vintage clothing retailer with shops in the UK, Sweden and Finland.
 The first Beyond Retro store was opened in a disused dairy on Cheshire Street in East London in 2002.

 History

 The first Beyond Retro store was opened in a disused dairy on Cheshire Street in East London in 2002.
 A shop, located on Great Marlborough Street, followed in 2006 and in October 2009, another large-scale store in Brighton.
 The first store in Sweden opened in the district of Södermalm in 2005.
-Today, there are 2 stores in Stockholm, one in Malmö and one in Gothenburg.
+Today, there are 2 stores in Stockholm, 2 in Malmö and 2 in Gothenburg, including one "Outlet" in each city.

 In 2009 and 2010, Beyond Retro were awarded CoolBrands status and were named number 9 in Time Out's '50 Best Shops of London' in September 2010.
 In November 2010, an online shop was launched.
 A further outlet in Dalston opened in 2011.